lauracolof/rickandmorty/README.md

 # Getting Started with Create React App

-This project was deployement in (https://rickandmorty-puce.vercel.app/)
+The final result of the project is deployement in https://rickandmorty-puce.vercel.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).